 Output2.
-Capacity building: increasing manpower through the employment of an assistant trainer, recycling trainer and supervisor are now in place.
+Capacity building: increasing manpower through the employment of an assistant trainer, recycling trainer and supervisor have been secured.
 This allowed an additional six placements for disabled trainees; two of which have gone on to full time employment with private businesses, and one has taken on the role of trainee trainer at SHAPE.

 Two members of staff has undergone training by an overseas consultant regarding formulating volunteer protocols, and a draft policy was written and consulted by staff and finally the SHAPE Board for endorsement.
-Following the consultation process, the volunteering programme will begin later this year with a programme of marketing and advertising for new recruits on island.
+Following the consultation process, the volunteering programme has now been started and we have secured volunteers to help with our production.
+The programme of marketing and advertising for new recruits on island is still active.